Which city is cheaper, Canberra or Coffs Harbour?

 Trying to figure out where to travel next?
-This travel cost comparison between Coffs Harbour and Canberra can help.
+This travel comparison between Coffs Harbour and Canberra can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Coffs Harbour is in New South Wales between Brisbane and Sydney.
 Historically, Coffs Harbour has been a popular vacation destination among families, particularly Australian families.
 Most visitors today are families that are carrying on a longstanding tradition and bringing their children to the holiday destination of their childhood.
 You'll also find backpackers who spend up to a week here, dividing the trip between Sydney and Brisbane.
 The area has a well established tourist infrastructure that is not as trendy as that in Byron Bay, but it remains a wonderful community to visit if you're not looking for the party atmosphere.